Formation of Bound States in Quintessence Alternative Theories: Introduction

-The aim of this work is to study the formation and behaviour of bound states formed outside the horizon of a hairy black hole in which the hair is formed by a quintessence matter.
-Then considering a general form of the metric function we derive a Schr\"odinger equation in which the Regge and Wheeler potential appears.
-Considering also the thermodynamics of the solution we discuss the formation and the behaviour of the bound states formed for various values of the quintessence parameter w.
+Motivated by the work in \cite{Kiselev:2002dx} in which quintessential matter surrounding a background spherically-symmetric black hole interacts with it, dressing it with quintessential hair, we study the eventual formation of bound states formed outside the horizon of this hairy black hole.
+Then considering a general form of the metric function we derive a KG-like equation, in which the Regge and Wheeler potential appears.
+We consider the thermodynamics of the solution and we discuss the eventual formation of bound states for various values of the quintessence parameter $w$ for the hairy black hole.
+We consider matter which does not back-react with the quintessence black hole and we study whether the Regge and Wheeler potential is affected by this matter outside the quintessence black hole.

-The work is organized as follows.
-In section \ref{genregge} we review the Regge-Wheeler potential for a fairly general metric function.
-In section \ref{quint} the quintessence is introduced and some aspects of its thermodynamics are described.
-Section \ref{RGpot} deals with the Regge-Wheeler potential for scalar excitations, while in section \ref{BS} mass eigenstates are calculated.
-Section \ref{conclusions} contains our conclusions.
+Several aspects of this work have been discussed previously.
+Previous papers \cite{similar} cover various general aspects of our work: the thermodynamics of black holes is well understood and calculations of quasi-normal modes have been carried out.
+However, either no charged black holes have been covered, or models with no $\f{r^2}{L^2}$ term have been studied; in other works quasi-normal mode calculations have been done, but no mention has been made of bound states.
+Wherever there is an overlap with previous papers, we agree with their results.